-I’ve collected these creations over the years and synthetized in my own method.
+I’ve collected these creations among the years and synthetized in my own method.

 The individual can discover its various inner shades, starting a metamorphosis of the physical self-expression.

-Ultimately New Butoh is a process of deconstruction, evolution and contamination particularly overwhelming and revolutionary, because with its elements of oriental philosophy and martial arts, it can unite different cultures and populations.
-Another specific element of New Butoh is the introduction of Yoga training, in the form of Oki-do with some basic techniques of Qì Gōng.
-This is utilized to protect the dancer’s psychophysical well-being and to remove physical, mental and spiritual limitations that stand in the way of the development of the dance.
+Ultimately New Butoh® is a process of deconstruction, evolution and contamination very involving and revolutionary, because with its element of oriental philosophy and martial arts can unite different cultures and populations.
+Another specific element of New Butoh® is the introduction of training Yoga, in the form of Oki-do with some basic techniques of Qì Gōng, utilized to protect the dancer’s psychophysical well-being and to remove physical, mental and spiritual limitations that stand in the way of dance’s evolution.

-A circle connects us to a Universal Energy, triggering unpredictable events, ancestral images, primitive memories, primordial pulses.
-The body isn’t moving anymore but is moved by the energy, as if the body was led into dancing and the external vessel scattered, leaving room for the Presence and the Sense dwelling inside.
+A circle that connects us to a Universal Energy, triggering unpredictable events, ancestral images, primitive memories, primordial pulses.
+The body isn’t moving anymore but is moved by the energy, as if the body was led into dancing and the external vessel scattered, leaving place to the Presence and the Sense dwelling inside.

-In 2020, after several years of pause, the Cultural Association for the Diffusion of New Butoh Dance in Ruvo di Puglia, coordinated by Mimma Di Vittorio, reboots the activity of the New Butoh School, once again under the guidance of Sayoko Onishi.
+In 2020, after several years of stalling, the Cultural Association for the Diffusion of New Butoh® dance in Ruvo di Puglia, coordinated by Mimma Di Vittorio, reboots the activity of the New Butoh® School, once again under the tutoring of Sayoko Onishi.

 Written by Antonio Leto, Sayoko Onishi and Mimma di Vittorio